 Internationality and networking are visible on all levels of the university: E.g. in the number of international degree students, active international exchange studies and traineeships, intensive courses in cooperation with international partner institutions and organizations, international workshops, festivals and exhibitions.
 The academies offer studies in English and frequently welcome visiting lecturers.
 Academies are active in use of modern technologies supporting learning and teaching in an international context (distance learning and learning platforms).

 The academies and their degree programmes are active internationally in various networks and collaboration projects.
 Partnership agreements are based on mutual interest in developing education, artistic activity and research.
-The University of the Arts Helsinki has various partners in all corners of the world.

 University of the Arts Helsinki understands the role and carries its responsibility in questions related to global responsibility.
 The university is active in several networks and projects focusing on capacity building in partner institutions and development of arts education in developing countries.